Beowulf Boot Camp for Middle and High School Students

 This camp is introductory so students do not need a strong computational science background to participate.
 Some knowledge of programming a plus.

-For more information on the Beowulf Boot Camp and its curriculum, click here for a sample itinerary.
+For more information on the Beowulf Boot Camp and its curriculum.

 REGISTRATION & COST: $65.00.
 Supplies, lunches and snacks are provided during the camp.
 Participants are responsible for arranging their own transportation to and from LSU’s campus.
 CCT will accept participants on a first-come, first-serve basis.
 Limited seats available so register early.
 CLICK HERE TO REGISTER